COVID-19: Here's Brand-New Breakdown Of Long Island Cases By Community

 The positive COVID-19 infection rate on Long Island continues dropping as it approaches 5 percent for the first time since early last month as both Nassau and Suffolk saw nearly 1,000 newly reported infections each.

-Nassau County saw 919 new COVID-19 cases, bringing the total to 137,196 since the pandemic began, according to the state Department of Health.
-Suffolk confirmed 828 new infections, as the total rose to 151,793 positive cases.
+Suffolk County reported 810 new COVID-19 cases, bringing the total to 152,603 since the pandemic began, according to the state Department of Health.
+Nassau confirmed 748 new infections, as the total rose to 137,944 positive cases.

 According to the Department of Health, the positive infection rate on Long Island dropped from 5.36 percent on Monday, Feb.
 8, to 5.29 percent the following day and 5.17 percent on Wednesday, Feb.
-10, still the highest percentage in New York.
+10 before hitting 5.08 percent on Thursday, Feb.
+11, still the highest of the state's 10 regions.

-The seven-day average infection rate statewide dropped from 4.38 percent to 4.16 percent as New York recovers from the surge of new cases following the holiday season.
+The seven-day average infection rate statewide dropped from 4.38 percent to 4,04 percent during that span as New York recovers from the surge of new cases following the holiday season.

-As of Thursday, Feb.
-11, there were 1,292 COVID-19 patients hospitalized on Long Island, representing 0.05 percent of the region's population, the highest rate in New York.
+As of Friday, Feb.
+12, there were 1,231 COVID-19 patients hospitalized on Long Island, representing 0.04 percent of the region's population, tied with New York City for the highest rate in the state.

 If Long Island - or any of the state's nine other regions - finds itself in danger of hitting its 90 percent hospital capacity rate within three weeks, Cuomo has vowed to shut down the entire region.

-Eleven new COVID-19 fatalities were reported in Suffolk, as the total rose to 2,923, according to the state, and there were nine in Nassau, as the death toll climbed to 2,790 since the pandemic began.
+Thirteen new COVID-19 fatalities were reported in Suffolk, as the total rose to 2,936, according to the state, and there were eight in Nassau, as the death toll climbed to 2,798 since the pandemic began.

 - Levittown: 3,553;